 Install a wooden panel on the wall to create a mini-coffee station.
 Two bar stools create instant seating spots.
 The wooden panel is large enough to place coffee machines and a decorative chalkboard.
 A wire metal rack with additional hooks for mugs adds storage space.

 A wall decal or graffiti can be added above the shelf, to emphasize the function of the spot.
-The kitchen countertop next to it can be used as the extension of the storage area.
+The kitchen countertop next to it can be used as an extension of the storage area.

 10. Coffee Station from Repurposed Door

-Unused door panel can be used to create a free-standing coffee station.
+An unused door panel can be used to create a free-standing coffee station.
 This old door was repainted, but without losing its distressed look.
 Two wooden panels were fitted to form a simple shelf, with additional “feet” to support the door.

 11. Wedding Hot Chocolate and Coffee Bar

 This coffee bar is perfect for hosting a party easily.
-Repurposed barrels and door panel became a makeshift table for the drinks.
+Repurposed barrels and door panels became a makeshift table for the drinks.
 The heavy coffee machine can be placed on the barrel, while cups, labeled jars, spoons, and coffee supplies were lined beside it.

 12. Coffee Station in Rolling Cart